 One of the main perks of car camping is that it’s far more luxurious than tent camping.
 This allure of additional comfort comes with the temptation to pack as much as possible for every trip.
 Keep it in check when you’re packing and stay realistic about what you really need, as well as how much space you can afford.
 The extra pillow may be justified, but the washing machine for a quick load of whites is not.
 If you’re stunting in a van then load it up, but if you’re working with a smaller, but equally exciting sedan, reconsider your choice to pack a mini fridge.

 Have a plan

 Even the most spontaneous adventures come with a well-thought plan.
 Wanderlust is fine and dandy until you’re stranded without toilet paper after you had chili for dinner (hope you the packed TUMS).
 Luckily, a little prep work can go a long way to prevent a crisis.
-Be sure to check the weather before you hit the road, research when and where you would like to stop on your route, and scan any relevant site regulations before arrival.
+Be sure to check the weather before you hit the road for a car camping, Overlanding adventure, or road trip.
+Research when and where you would like to stop on your route, and scan any relevant site regulations before arrival.
 Think ahead for your next car camping trip so you’re never caught up a creek without a paddle or in the woods without TP.